-The pitch mode had been nicknamed “the crocodile” mode, the front of the car bounced up and down as it rotated about the rear wheels.
-It was perpetuated by high front spring stiffness, which was used to combat high aerodynamic down forces and also to keep the front wing as low as possible at all times.
-Pitch was measured around 8Hz (8 cycles per second) on the team’s 7-post rig.
+The pitch mode had been nicknamed “the crocodile”, as the front of the car bounced up and down as it rotated about the rear wheels.
+It was perpetuated by extreme front spring stiffness, which was used to combat powerful aerodynamic down forces and also to keep the front wing as low as possible at all times.
+Pitch was measured around 8Hz (8 cycles per second) on the team’s seven-post rig.

-A hydraulic-powered computer-control vehicle testing and simulation machine, the seven-post shaker rig is test equipment used to perform load analysis on race cars.
-By applying shaking forces it can emulate pitch mode as well as banking loads, lateral load transfer, longitudinal weight transfer and ride height-sensitive downforce.
-More notably still it can be programmed to simulate the surface of each specific racetrack.
+A hydraulic-powered computer-control vehicle testing and simulation machine, the seven-post shaker rig is used to perform load analysis on race cars.
+By applying shaking forces, it can emulate pitch mode as well as banking loads, lateral load transfer, longitudinal weight transfer, and ride height-sensitive downforce.
+More notably still, it can be programmed to simulate the surface of each specific racetrack.

 Applying the new device for the first time

-Once the idea had taken hold it didn’t take long to create a bigger, ad hoc version of the mass damper.
-It was installed in the nose of the rig car and using a replay of the Silverstone race track on the 7-post rig we knew we’d uncovered a decisive edge.
-The effect was profound: the 8Hz pitch mode was largely cancelled and a proper device was designed and produced that could be tested on the track.
+Once the idea had taken hold, it didn’t take long to create a bigger, ad hoc version of the mass damper.
+It was installed in the nose of the rig car, and by using a replay of the Silverstone race track on the shaker rig, they knew they’d uncovered a decisive advantage.
+The effect was profound: the 8Hz pitch mode was largely cancelled, and a proper device was designed and produced that could be tested on the track.

-One of Robin Tuluie’s talents was simulation and modelling.
-So with his input, the design office constructed a circular carbon container about 12 inches tall and 10 inches in diameter.
+Using Robin Tuluie’s talents for simulation modelling, the design office constructed a circular carbon container about 12 inches tall and 10 inches in diameter.
 Inside was a central vertical shaft upon which a linear ball bearing operated.
-This bearing was fixed within an annular ring (like a thick discus) which represented the mass.
-The mass was held at mid-height by a compression spring on either side of it, so it could freely oscillate up and down.
+This bearing was fixed within an annular ring (like a thick discus), which represented the mass.
+The mass was held at mid-height by a compression spring on either side, so it could freely oscillate up and down.